PedroFolk/Term.io-Clone/README.md

 # Term.io-Clone

-I create term.io clone using JavaFX only for fun
+I create term.io (the popular word game) clone using JavaFX only for fun

+Feel free for use the code